engie-group/shaystack/docs/index.md

 This parameter must have the datetime when you want to ask the ontology.
 The result is the *vue* of these data at this time.

-To return only some tag, it's possible to add a parameter `filter` in `read` request.
+To return only some tag, it's possible to add a parameter `select` in `read` request.

 The syntax to analyse the daterange in `hisRead` is extended to accept a comma without value before or after (`date,` , `,datetime`, etc.)